optimagic-dev/optimagic/docs/source/explanation/explanation_of_numerical_optimizers.md

 - Derivative free trust region algorithms
 - Derivative free direct search algorithms

 This covers a large range of the algorithms that come with optimagic.
-We do currently not cover:
+In contrast, the following classes of optimizers are also accessible via optimagic, but not yet covered in this overview:

 - Conjugate gradient methods
 - Genetic algorithms